-This budget option proposes that only 15 minutes at the end of each tour be reserved for debriefing and wash-up, thereby allowing the police department to schedule officers for an additional 10 tours of duty per year.
+This budget option proposes that only 15 minutes at the end of each tour be reserved for muster time, thereby allowing the police department to schedule officers for an additional 10 tours of duty per year.
 This in turn would result in the department being able to preserve existing enforcement strength with roughly 1,050 fewer officers, generating annual budget savings of about \$131 million.
 This option would require collective bargaining.

-PROPONENTS MIGHT ARGUE that the current amount of 35 minutes for debriefing and wash-up is excessive.
-Scaling this period back to 15 minutes would allow the police department to generate badly needed budget savings for the city by requiring police officers to work only a handful of additional tours each year.
+PROPONENTS MIGHT ARGUE that the current 35 minutes allotted for muster time is excessive.
+Scaling this period back to 15 minutes would allow the police department to generate budget savings for the city by requiring police officers to work what would amount to only a relatively small number of additional tours each year.